BA-CalderonMorales/shadow-scroll-blossom/README.md

 Use the Share → Publish option on Lovable to deploy your site.
 Custom domains can be configured in Project → Settings → Domains.

+Pushes to `main` automatically deploy to **GitHub Pages** via GitHub Actions.
+Enable Pages in the repository settings with "GitHub Actions" as the source.
+Once enabled, your site will be live at [`https://ba-calderonmorales.github.io/shadow-scroll-blossom/`](https://ba-calderonmorales.github.io/shadow-scroll-blossom/).

+GitHub Pages must be enabled for the pull request previews to work correctly.

 </details>